ritiksahni/blog-dev/_posts/2021-06-01-Delivery-HackTheBox.md

 <center><img src="assets/img/posts/delivery-htb/blog_banner.png" alt="Delivery - Box Info"></center><br>

 Delivery is an easy-rated box created by [Ippsec](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA).
 It takes us through exploiting ticket trick to gaining internal chat server access and using the disclosed credentials in the chat to login and find MySQL credentials inside the machine.
+We then find root hash inside MySQL database and crack using Hashcat rules.

 <!--more-->